 Figure 1.
 LVI sampling map of an approximately circular lake

-When using GIS to make a map of the lake, use the most recent aerial photograph available and label the coordinates for the beginning and end of each section.
-It is most helpful to obtain the coordinates for where samplers are likely to have access by boat.
+When using GIS to make a map of the lake, use the most recent aerial photography available and label the coordinates for the beginning and end of each section.
+It is most helpful to obtain the coordinates for points where samplers are likely to have access by boat.
 If a lake has a thick raft of vegetation along the shoreline, the coordinates at the shoreline could be different enough from the coordinates at the vegetation edge to confuse the sampler.
 Retain the sampling map with other data records from the sampling event.